 So I tracked down & read the available research in the National Library of Medicine.

-I found studies like this one using athletes at Penn State, whose joint pain was reduced & mobility increased after taking collagen for 24 weeks.
+I found joint pain studies like one at Penn State that used athletes, and researchers found that joint pain was reduced & mobility increased after taking collagen for 24 weeks.

-I’ve bought several brands of collagen peptides and wrote product reviews of those I thought were the cream of the crop, and you can find those evaluations in the Fitness Supplements category listed at the top of this page.
+I’ve bought a handful of collagen peptide brands and have written product reviews of those I thought were the cream of the crop.
+You can find those articles in the Fitness Supplements category listed at the top of this page.

-The missus & I started drinking this one made by Orgain, mainly because it’s usually cheaper than the other top-quality brands.
-You can click on the pic to open a separate tab if you want to read buyer reviews on ol’ Amazon:
+My wife & I started drinking one of them made by Orgain, mainly because it’s usually cheaper than the other top-quality brands.
+You can click on the pic below to open a separate tab if you want to read buyer reviews on Orgain.com, where they often offer big discounts.

-And curcumin research has shown it can provide several health benefits, including the reduction of arthritis pain & inflammation.
+And curcumin research has shown it can provide several health benefits too, including the reduction of arthritis pain & inflammation.

-So I decided it was worth it to give them a try, and I added those two to my daily nutrition routine to see what would happen.
+After absorbing the info, we decided it was worth it to give them both a try.
+I added curcumin & collagen to my daily nutrition routine to hopefully experience benefits similar to their clinical studies.

 The HIIT part of it

-High-intensity interval training consists of two features itself too, high intensity and interval training.
+High-intensity interval training consists of two features itself, high intensity and interval training.

 Interval training tells you that the exercise is made up of a series of short periods of time that change from one thing to the next.